James Weagley, Sports Safety Consultant

 4. Surfacing Material

 Since falls are a frequent cause of playground injuries, it is important that surface materials provide impact attenuation to protect against severe injuries.
 Impact attenuation is the measure of the shock absorbing properties of the surfacing material.
 Various materials can be used, ranging from sand or wood bark mulch to commercially installed rubber.
 Note that these materials possess different shock absorption properties.
-For example, 6″ of approved rubberized surface material will adequately protect a child falling from 10′ from a head injury.
-Ensuring the same level of protection with wood bark mulch would require 9″.
+For example, 6 inches of approved rubberized surface material will adequately protect a child falling from 10 feet from a head injury.
+Ensuring the same level of protection with wood bark mulch would require 9 inches.

-Wood bark mulch is often used on playground surfaces as a more cost-effective alternative to other options available.
-Unfortunately, this material requires regular maintenance at more frequent intervals, to rake and replenish the wood bark mulch because it moves and compresses easily.
+Wood bark mulch is often used on playground surfaces as a more cost-effective alternative to other available options.
+However, this material requires regular maintenance at more frequent intervals, to rake and replenish the wood bark mulch because it moves and compresses easily.

 A playground should never be installed on surfaces that lack sufficient shock absorption, such as concrete or asphalt, to prevent injury.